Transfer Learning in Deep Reinforcement Learning: A Survey: Applications

+\judycom{ \emph{\textbf{Large Model Training}}: RL from human and model-assisted feedback becomes indispensable in training large models (LMM), such as GPT4~\cite{openai2023gpt}, Sparrow~\cite{glaese2022improving}, PaLM~\cite{chowdhery2022palm}, LaMDA~\cite{thoppilan2022lamda}, which have shown tremendous breakthrough in dialogue applications, search engine answer improvement, artwork generation, etc. The TL method at the core of them is using human preferences as a reward signal for model fine-tuning, where the preference ranking itself is considered as shaped rewards.
+We believe that TL with carefully crafted human knowledge will help better align large models with human intent and hence achieve trustworthy and de-biased AI. }

-\textbf{\emph{Health Informatics}} is another domain that has benefited from the advancement of RL.
-RL techniques have been applied to solve many healthcare tasks, including \emph{dynamic treatment regimes}~\cite{laber2014dynamic,tenenbaum2010personalizing}, \emph{automatic medical diagnosis}~\cite{alansary2019evaluating,ma2017multimodal}, \emph{health resource scheduling}~\cite{huang2011reinforcement,gomes2017reinforcement}, and \emph{drug discovery and development},~\cite{serrano2018accelerating,popova2018deep}, etc. An overview of recent achievements of RL techniques in the domain of health informatics is provided by~\cite{yu2019reinforcement}.
-Despite the emergence of RL applications to address healthcare problems, only a limited number of them have utilized TL approaches, although we do observe some applications that leverage prior knowledge to improve the RL procedure.
+\textbf{\emph{Health Informatics}}: RL has been applied to various healthcare tasks~\cite{yu2019reinforcement}, including \emph{automatic medical diagnosis}~\cite{alansary2019evaluating,ma2017multimodal}, \emph{health resource scheduling}~\cite{gomes2017reinforcement}, and \emph{drug discovery and development},~\cite{serrano2018accelerating,popova2018deep}, etc. Among these applications we observe emerging trends of leveraging prior knowledge to improve the RL procedure, especially given the difficulty of accessing large amounts of clinical data.
 Specifically, \cite{gaweda2005incorporating} utilized $Q$-learning for drug delivery individualization.
-They integrated the prior knowledge of the dose-response characteristics into their $Q$-learning framework and leveraged this prior knowledge to avoid unnecessary exploration.
-Some work has considered reusing representations for speeding up the decision-making process~\cite {marivate2014quantifying,killian2017robust}.
-For example, \cite{marivate2014quantifying} proposed to highlight both the individual variability and the common policy model structure for the individual HIV treatment. \cite{killian2017robust} applied a DQN framework for prescribing effective HIV treatments, in which they learned a latent representation to estimate the uncertainty when transferring a pertained policy to the unseen domains. \cite{holzinger2016interactive} considered the possibility of applying human-involved interactive RL training for health informatics.
-We consider TL combined with RL a promising integration to be applied in the domain of health informatics, which can further improve the learning effectiveness and sample efficiency, especially given the difficulty of accessing large amounts of clinical data.
+They integrated the prior knowledge of the dose-response characteristics into their $Q$-learning framework to avoid random exploration. \cite{killian2017robust} applied a DQN framework for prescribing effective HIV treatments, in which they learned a latent representation to estimate the uncertainty when transferring a pertained policy to the unseen domains. \cite{holzinger2016interactive} studied applying human-involved interactive RL training for health informatics.